 - Supporting letter from the Dean unless the Dean is the nominator.

 - The candidate's current curriculum vitae.
-It is encouraged to limit the length of the CV, highlight items of distinction or note distinctions on a 1-2 page summary.
+(CVs between 5-20 pages only will be accepted).
+Also, please highlight items of distinction or note distinctions on a 1-2 page summary.

 - A minimum of three but no more than five external letters of recommendation from eminent educators, scholars, researchers, creative artists, and/or leaders in the profession.
 (A summary of the credentials of each referee and relationship, if any, to the applicant must be provided.)